 Project Name: Healthy Homes Healthy Kids

 Project Overview: St. John’s Well Child and Family Center (St. John’s) provides a comprehensive medical home for more than 72,000 patients in South Los Angeles, including approximately 2,500 children with asthma.
-The burden of asthma and other diseases is exacerbated by social determinants including substandard housing, and falls disproportionately on the area’s low-income and minority children.
-The Healthy Homes Healthy Kids project (HHHK) will address housing-related asthma triggers, integrating in-home outreach by community health workers and comprehensive case management with team-based primary care.
-St. John’s will partner with Strategic Actions for a Just Economy (SAJE), a community-based organization focused on tenant rights, healthy housing, and equitable development, to address housing problems and engage with landlords and city agencies in order to improve housing conditions.
-The project will be launched at the health center’s Frayser site, which cares for approximately 550 asthmatic children.
+The burden of asthma and other diseases is exacerbated by social determinants including substandard housing and falls disproportionately on the area’s low-income and minority children.
+The Healthy Homes Healthy Kids project (HHHK) addressed housing-related asthma triggers by integrating in-home outreach by community health workers and comprehensive case management with team-based primary care.
+St. John’s partnered with Strategic Actions for a Just Economy (SAJE), a community-based organization focused on tenant rights, healthy housing, and equitable development, to address housing problems and engage with landlords and city agencies in order to improve housing conditions.
+The project launched at the health center’s Frayser site, which cares for approximately 550 asthmatic children.

-The goal of the Healthy Homes Healthy Kids project is to improve health outcomes, and advance health equity, by intentionally addressing the housing environments that contribute to asthma exacerbations, through direct remediation and housing advocacy.
+The goal of the Healthy Homes Healthy Kids project was to improve health outcomes and advance health equity by intentionally addressing the housing environments that contribute to asthma exacerbations, through direct remediation and housing advocacy.

 - Enhance comprehensive services for asthma care management to include CHW-delivered in-home education, prevention and case management;

 - Identify and ameliorate housing-related asthma hazards such as mold, lead paint chips, dust mites, leaky pipes, rodents, and other asthma triggers from the homes of children with persistent asthma;

 - Integrate community health workers (CHW) into the patient care team to help eliminate barriers to asthma self-management;